 '''

 from pypdf import PdfReader

-'''

-'''

-reader = PdfReader("form.pdf")

-fields = reader.get_fields()

-'''

-'''

-from pypdf import PdfReader

 from pypdf.constants import AnnotationDictionaryAttributes

 reader = PdfReader("form.pdf")

 fields = []

 for page in reader.pages:

 for annot in page.annotations:

 annot = annot.get_object()

+'''

+'''

 if annot[AnnotationDictionaryAttributes.Subtype] == "/Widget":

 fields.append(annot)

 '''

 However, while similar, there are some very important differences between the two above blocks of code.
-Most importantly, the first block will return a list of Field objects, where as the second will return more generic dictionary-like objects.
-The objects lists will mostly reference the same object in the underlying PDF, meaning you'll find that obj_taken_fom_first_list.indirect_reference == obj_taken_from second_list. indirect_reference.
-Field objects are generally more ergonomic, as the exposed data can be access via clearly named properties.
+Most importantly, the first block will return a list of Field objects, whereas the second will return more generic dictionary-like objects.
+The objects lists will mostly reference the same object in the underlying PDF, meaning you'll find that obj_taken_fom_first_list.indirect_reference == obj_taken_from second_list.indirect_reference.
+Field objects are generally more ergonomic, as the exposed data can be accessed via clearly named properties.
 However, the more generic dictionary-like objects will contain data that the Field object does not expose, such as the Rect (the widget's position on the page).
-So, which to use will depend on your use case.
+Therefore the correct approach depends on your use case.

-However, it's also important to note that the two lists do not always refer to the same underlying PDF objects.
+However, it's also important to note that the two lists do not always refer to the same underlying PDF object.
 For example, if the form contains radio buttons, you will find that reader.get_fields() will get the parent object (the group of radio buttons) whereas page.annotations will return all the child objects (the individual radio buttons).